 Landline and Mobile.
-Both the landline and mobile samples were stratified by region.
-Exclusions: Agency blacklisted Numbers Design effect: 1.55
+Landline sample and RDD for ladnline and the sample was stratified by region.
+Mobile sample was RDD.
+Exclusions: Agency blacklisted Numbers Design effect: 1.43

 Weighting

 Post-stratification weights are provided.
 Population statistics are used to weight the data by gender, age, and, where reliable data are available, education or socioeconomic status.